barbaraport/address-consultation-api/README.md

 :x: In case of failure from the external API (Via Cep API), return an informative message

-:x: Valid zip code, but inexistent (example: 99999999)
+:heavy_check_mark: Valid zip code, but inexistent (example: 99999999)

 :x: In case of failure from the consultation API, return an informative message